-After the ball is kicked, initially observe action involving the kicker.
-Run onto the field at an angle toward the hash marks and no more than 8 to 10 yards up field.
-Observe action mainly toward the center of the field, and watch for illegal blocks.
+After the ball is kicked, initially observe action on the kicker while running onto the field at an angle toward the middle of the field and no more than 8 to 10 yards up field.
+Know whether the ball touched the ground and the initial flight of the ball.
+Watch for early blocks by Team K on surprise onside kicks.
+Assist with fair catch signals on short pooch kicks.
+Observe action mainly toward the center of the field to the sideline.
+As the return develops, work inside-out.
+Watch for holding, low blocks, illegal blindside blocks, targeting, and other fouls.
 Observe off-ball action in front of the runner as he approaches, working inside-out as on any running play.
 Move with the action, but you do not have goal line responsibility.